jinghzhu/JavaKnowledgeBase/DataStructure/java_ds.md

 ## Priority Queue
 ----
-* introduced in Java 1.5 and part of Collections Framework.
+* introduced in Java 1.5.
-* it is an unbounded queue based on a priority heap and we can specify the initial capacity.
+* it is an unbounded queue based on a priority heap.
 * the elements are ordered by default in natural order or we can provide a Comparator for ordering at the time of instantiation of queue.
-* doesn’t allow null values and we can’t create PriorityQueue of Objects that are non-comparable.
+* doesn’t allow null values and we can’t create PriorityQueue of bbjects that are non-comparable.
 * not thread safe or we can use PriorityBlockingQueue.
 * _O(log(n))_ for enqueing and dequeing; _O(nlog(n))_ to go through the entire queue
-* the provided `iterator()` is not guaranteed to traverse the elements in any particular order

 ```java
 public class test {